Policies on Release and Distribution of Institutional Data

 Access to Wellesley College data for original research that may lead to publication must be negotiated in advance with the Office of the Dean of the College.

-I. Institutional Review conducted by OIR /Dean of the College
+I. Institutional Review conducted by OIR/Office of the Provost

-For this first step in the review process, individuals should submit a one to two page proposal to the OIR (either an email with attachments to email@example.com, or a hard copy to Office of Institutional Research, Wellesley College, Wellesley, MA 02481).
-Proposals to be reviewed by the OIR and the Office of the Dean of the College should include:
+For this first step in the review process, individuals should submit a one to two page proposal to the OIR (email@example.com).
+Proposals to be reviewed by the OIR and the Office of the Provost should include:

 Researchers may contact the Office of Institutional Research for assistance.
 The OIR will handle notification of review.
 If approved in this first step, proposals must then be reviewed by the Institutional Review Board.